The1024thmember/1984_world_simulation/readme.md

 ### Objectives:
-- To observe the emergent behaviour from the crowd with the social context
+- To observe the evolvement of the society with the define structure similar to the 1984
-- To determine how many percentage of the emergent behaviour are beneficiary/ detrimental to the party
-- What properties would need the emergent behaviour to equip to be able to destroy the party.
-(Here the emergent behaviour should be the derivative for the state, and the attributes / properties would be the derivative of the emergent behaviour, so it will be a double derivate of the state.
-It can be quite ambitious to discover this, in my opinion, it is kind of equivalent of setting up an earth, and observe the evolution of earth and find the formation of protein ("emergent behaviour") and then study what kind of attributes the protein need to have to kill other protein)
+- To experiment with the hyper parameters and observe their impact on the society's evolvement

 ### Structure